 The Ban Xian Ceremony of the Seng Yiu Association

 During the Nine Emperor Gods Festival, there is a Ban Xian ceremony every noon to thank the sponsor of the opera performance of the day.
-We will take the Seng Yiu Association’s Ban Xian Ceremony as an example to see how it is performed.
+Each performance is sponsored by one of the different associations under the umbrella of Hong San temple.
+We will take the Seng Yiu 诚友 Association’s Ban Xian Ceremony as an example to see how it is performed.

 Upon the starting of the opera performance, two Seng Yiu Association members started to light up the giant joss sticks opposite Hong San Temple.
 It is the first step of the 扮仙 ritual.

 After the praying, the Seng Yiu Association members watched the opera performance.
 After approximately 10 minutes, the opera performers carried 太子爷 and proceeded into Hong San Temple with the 诚友会 members.